-There’s many times when you can use Osko, from sending your friend money to get a festival ticket for you, paying the babysitter straight away even if you don’t have cash, splitting bills with your roomates and on and on and on.
+There’s many times when you can use Osko, from sending your friend money to buy a move ticket for you, to paying the babysitter cash-free, and splitting bills with your roommate.
 And as Osko and the NPP becomes more widely adopted, the usage possibilities will increase too.

 On a personal basis

 The biggest benefit of Osko is the being able to make personal payments instantly, without having to know someone’s full bank details.
-This lets you pay or be paid by your friends, family, colleagues, whoever right away, so the money can get there without the delay of online banking.
+This lets you pay or be paid by your friends, family and colleagues right away.

 Ever been the one to pay for dinner and not receive payment from a member of the group?
-You won’t need to stress about nagging in the group chat for the next 2 months before they finally pay up, because with Osko there’s no excuse for tardy payments.
-All they need to do is pop your phone number or email into the app, rather than getting your BSB and account number, and you’ll receive the money before you’ve even left the restaurant.
+You won’t need to stress about nagging in the group chat for the next two months before they finally pay up, because with Osko there’s no excuse for tardy payments.
+All they need to do is pop your phone number or email into the app and you’ll get the cash before you’ve even left the restaurant.

 Paying for goods or services

 It’s likely you’ve found yourself in a situation where you’re needing to pay someone there and then, whether it’s a tradie, buying something secondhand or paying an instructor after an impromptu, one-off class.
 With no ATM around, Osko can fix the situation quick-smart.

-For example, say you’ve been scouring Gumtree for the last 3 weeks looking for a chest of drawers and you finally you find the one you want.
+For example, say you’ve been scouring Gumtree for the last three weeks looking for a chest of drawers and you finally you find the one you want.
 You rock up to their house, put them in your car and all you need to do is put their number into your phone and you can finish the transaction right there.
-No need for cash or the awkward, “well that should come through in a couple days, I promise it won’t bounce…”

 For a small business